 - Gain healthy relationships

 - Increase self-confidence

 - Increase peace and happiness

-- Increase respect of others
+- Increase respect for others.

 - Increase assertiveness